kazimanzurrashid/aws-lambda-update-action/README.md

 This action updates a given lambda.
 It is very lightweight comparing to others, it uses the upcoming AWS Node SDK 3 which only pulls lambda client to update the lambda code.

+ The AWS Account needs to have the `"lambda:UpdateFunctionCode"` permission.

 ## Inputs

 ### `zip-file`